Our History

 A small group of Orillians identified a lack of resources for women and children experiencing abuse.

-• Barb Green & Marcia Perryman approached the city for support.
+• Barb Green and Marcia Perryman approached the city for support.
 They received $75 that they added to their own money to rent an apartment for emergency situations.

 Portrait of Barbara Green